daltskin/SmartThingsTerminal/README.md

 ![screenshot](docs/devices.png)

-The current version is limited to read-only access to devices and configuration settings within SmartThings.
+The current version is limited to read-only access to devices and configuration settings within SmartThings, with the ability to run scenes.
 This tool provides insights into what goes on under the hood of SmartThings such as:

 * View Devices - view all of the devices registered
 * Install Applications - view details of any additional installed applications
 * Locations - view the different locations you have configured
 * Rooms - view the different rooms you have configured in all locations
 * Rules - view automations
-* Scenes - view the details of all your scenes
+* Scenes - view the details your scenes and run them
 * Schedules - view integration schedules
 * Subscriptions - view integration notification events
+* F5 Refresh - refresh data at any point

 # Usage